SecureStackCo/actions-secrets/README.md

 ## Check out our other GitHub Actions:
 1. [SecureStack Software Composition Analysis (SCA)](https://github.com/marketplace/actions/securestack-application-composition-analysis) - Scan your application for vulnerable third-party and open source libraries.
-2. [SecureStack SBOM](https://github.com/marketplace/actions/sbom) - Create a software bill of materials (SBOM) for your application.
+2. [SecureStack SBOM](https://github.com/marketplace/actions/securestack-sbom) - Create a software bill of materials (SBOM) for your application.
 3. [SecureStack Web Vulnerability & Cloud Misconfiguration Analysis](https://github.com/marketplace/actions/securestack-web-vulnerability-analysis) - Scan your running application url for cloud misconfigurations and web vulnerabilities.
 4. [SecureStack Log4j Analysis](https://github.com/marketplace/actions/securestack-log4j-vulnerability-analysis) - Scan your application for Log4j/Log4Shell vulnerabilities.
+5. Or, our [All-in-One GitHub Action](https://github.com/marketplace/actions/securestack-all-in-one-github-action) - We've put all of our actions together into one "Action to rule them ALL"!

 ## Learn more about SecureStack with our YouTube Channel:
 https://www.youtube.com/watch?v=YrPITQNy9UM&list=PL_8Xjyi5rInxzhpQkDRipipmaj0lT6pJ8